 Here are some of the larger companies that offer LPG in Australia:

-Keep in mind there may be more LPG suppliers operating in your area and some of these companies above may not operate in all regions of Australia.
+Keep in mind there may be other LPG suppliers operating in your area and some of these companies above may not operate in all regions of Australia.

 How often do you need to replace LPG?

-Replacing your LPG cylinder will generally come down to personal factors, like how big your gas tank is and how often you use it.
-Some companies offer cylinders refills with a hose when levels are running low, while others will simply replace the old cylinders with a new one.
+Replacing your LPG cylinder will generally come down to personal factors, such as, how big your gas tank is and how often you use it.
+Some companies offer cylinder refills when levels are running low, while others will simply replace the cylinder with a new one.
 If you’re not regularly using LPG, you can choose to purchase as you go, or for those with higher gas usage needs, your provider may be able to determine a refill cycle based on past consumption habits.

 Is LPG cheaper than natural gas?

 Natural gas generally works out cheaper per megajoule (MJ) than LPG.
 That being said, LPG does work out to be cheaper than natural gas for households with smaller gas usage requirements.
-This is because natural gas has an additional cost known as a daily supply charge, usually costing between 40 and 60c.
-Customers must pay supply charges even if they don’t use any gas as it’s simply a fee for being connected to the distribution network, which supplies gas to homes.
-Delivering LPG may also incur a service cost that can become pricey if households burn through their supply too quickly.
+This is because natural gas has an additional cost known as a daily supply charge, usually costing between 40 and 60 cents.
+Customers must pay supply charges even if they don’t use any gas as a fee for being connected to the distribution network.
+Delivering LPG may also incur a service cost, which can become pricey if households burn through their supply quickly.
 If you need help determining which gas will be better suited to your needs, visit our natural gas v LPG page for more information.

 If you’re interested in comparing natural gas prices in your area, see some of the cheapest options available per state below: